 I absolutely love how this came out.
 I used my large tin vintage platters, aged terra cotta pots, IKEA placemats and my favorite napkins from Kitch Studios.
 The rustic look feels very fall, even when the weather is really warm in Southern California.

-I hope today’s blog post has inspired you to bring out some of your fall decor.
-I am so inspired with all of the fall decorating ideas I see everywhere and I can’t wait to add a fall theme to our home this week!
+I hope today’s blog post has inspired you to have fun with your of your fall decor.
+I am so inspired by all of the fall decorating ideas I see everywhere and I can’t wait to finalize our thanksgiving table.